 After all papers have completed the review process, the guest editor(s) will write an editorial introduction that conceptually frames the special issue and describes the contents of the accepted papers.
 The journal editors will review this introduction.

 Should fewer than four papers be ultimately accepted, the papers may be published individually rather than as a special issue/ section.
 Papers that do not meet submission and revision deadlines set by the journal and guest editors may be removed from consideration as part of the collection.

-All manuscripts submitted to Environment & Planning D are subject to a double blind peer review process in which the author’s name is withheld from the reviewer, and the reviewer’s name from the author.
+All manuscripts submitted to Environment and Planning D: Society and Space are subject to a double blind peer review process in which the author’s name is withheld from the reviewer, and the reviewer’s name from the author.
 Please ensure that your paper is fully anonymised.
 All papers are reviewed by at least 2 individuals.